Olivine-Labs/lua-style-guide/README.md

     local superPower = SuperPower()
     ```

-  - Assign variables at the top of their scope Where possible.
+  - Assign variables at the top of their scope where possible.
 This makes it
     easier to check for existing variables.

     ```lua